Coach Cantello’s 48 N Star victories are the most in Naval Academy history

 From 1981-88, Cantello held a dual coaching role, guiding Navy's men's indoor and outdoor track squads while maintaining his cross country duties.
 Cantello owns a stellar .794 all-time winning percentage with over 300 victories as a head coach in cross country, indoor and outdoor track.
 Among his coaching triumphs are 46 N-Stars, including 35 in cross country - the most by a Navy coach in one sport.

 A 1955 graduate of La Salle, Cantello was a two-time All-American in the javelin.
 He was enshrined as a charter member of La Salle's Hall of Athletes in 1961.
 Cantello is also a charter member of the Middle Atlantic Conference (MAC) Hall of Fame, having been inducted in 2012.

 A former world-class competitor in the javelin, Cantello once held every national and international record in the event.
 In 1959, he set a world record in the javelin and competed for the U.S. Olympic Team the following year in the 1960 Games in Rome.
 In 1964, Sport Magazine named Cantello to its all-time track & field team and voted him the world's greatest javelin competitor.

-Cantello and his wife, Jackie, are the parents of three adult children - Karla McMahon, Karen O'Kane and the late Albert Jr. - and seven grandchildren.
+Cantello and his late wife, Jackie, are the parents of three adult children - Karla McMahon, Karen O'Kane and the late Albert Jr. - and seven grandchildren.